Run-out: Radial run-out

 Radial run-out is the result of a rotating component running off centre, such as a ball bearing with an offset centre.
 This means that the rotating tool or shaft, instead of being centrally aligned, will rotate about a secondary axis.
 In general, cutting tools are more tolerant of radial run-out since the edges are parallel to the line of cutting tending to keep the tool tip aligned.
 However, a rotating shaft may be less tolerant of radial run-out since the centre of gravity is displaced by the amount of run-out.

 Axial run-out

 Axial run-out is the result of a rotating component not being parallel with the axis, such as a drill chuck not holding the drill exactly in line with the axis.
 In general, cutting tools are less tolerant of axial run-out since the tool tip tends to dig in and further increase run-out.
 However, a shaft may be more tolerant of axial run-out since the centre of gravity is displaced less.

 Measurement

 Typically run-out is measured using a dial indicator pressed against the rotating component while it is turned.
-Total indicated run-out (TIR) is a technician's term for the measured run-out of any rotating system, including all forms of run-out, at the measured point.
+Full indicator movement (previously called total indicator reading or total indicated run-out, TIR) is a term for the measured run-out of any rotating system, including all forms of run-out, at the measured point.